 Twenty years of research can’t consistently support the claims about L-carnitine’s fat-burning capacity or its marketed ability to spur peak athletic performance.

-L-carnitine supplements at 3 g a day have potential side effects such as nausea and vomiting, cramps, and diarrhea.
+L-carnitine supplements at 3 g per day have potential side effects such as nausea and vomiting, cramps, and diarrhea.
 L-carnitine supplements can even wreck your social life, because taking 3 g a day can produce a fishy body odor.

 People with kidney disease or seizure disorders should exercise particular caution with L-carnitine supplements or energy drinks that contain it, like Monster Energy.
 That’s because L-carnitine can cause muscle weakness in people with kidney disease, and seizures in people who have a seizure disorder.
 However, some studies show that L-carnitine may be beneficial for those on a specific type of dialysis.